Pietro Casaretto: Life

-Due to his poor health, after his ordination as a priest he was advised to seek exclaustration (a temporary leave of absence to allow for discernment).
-Instead, he reluctantly accepted assignment to a parish in Pegli, near Genoa, which had been entrusted to the pastoral care of the Congregation, but was in danger of being seized by the cathedral chapter of the diocese.
-He did so, however, only on condition of being accompanied by a few of his brother monks.
-Furthermore, his stipulation was that they be allowed to follow an exact observance of the monastic life as laid down in the Rule of St. Benedict.
+Due to his poor health, after his ordination as a priest in September 1832, he was advised to seek exclaustration (a temporary leave of absence to live outside the monastery) due to poor health.
+Until 1842 he was forced to make frequent transfers which aroused in him a nostalgia for a stable home and for a regular community life.
+He reluctantly accepted assignment to the parish of S. Martino in Pegli, near Genoa, which had been entrusted to the pastoral care of the Congregation, but was in danger of being seized by the cathedral chapter of the diocese.
+With the support of Charles Albert of Sardinia and his minister, Count Solaro della Margarita, he obtained from his superiors to begin an attempt at common life according to the Benedictine rule and the constitutions in the small convent adjacent to the parish, donated by the Doria Pamphili princes.

+A community of ten was formed, of which Casaretto was appointed prior.
+His intent was that they follow an exact observance of the monastic life as laid down in the Rule of St. Benedict.
 To be revived in this was the practice of perpetual abstinence from meat and the celebration of Matins at 2:00 A.M.
 This was seen as an act of defiance in some quarters, but Casaretto had won the confidence of Pope Pius IX and King Charles Albert of Sardinia, normally opposed to monastic foundations which had not done much to recommend themselves previously in the King's model 19th-century state.
 His vision was fulfilled with the approval of a small monastic community in 1843.

 Casaretto set about transforming the parish house into a monastery, for which he enlisted the Master of novices of the Abbey of Subiaco as a companion, and soon recruited a small group of candidates to monastic life.

-Very shortly the community moved to more spacious quarters at the nearby former Charterhouse of San Giuliano d'Albaro, where in 1844 Casaretto was named an abbot by the Cassinese Congregation, which was impressed by the ability he had unexpectedly shown.
-Another monastery, the Abbey of Finale Ligure, which the Olivetan monks had found themselves unable to maintain, was transferred to Casaretto's authority.
-There he established a missionary college, dedicated to training monks to live overseas, especially in territories where the English language was spoken.
-This was a step away from the purely European focus of the Cassinese congregation.
+Very shortly the King gave the community the more spacious quarters at the nearby former Charterhouse of San Giuliano d'Albaro, where in 1844 Casaretto was named an abbot by the Cassinese Congregation, which was impressed by the ability he had unexpectedly shown.
+Another monastery, the Abbey of Final Pia, which the Olivetan monks had found themselves unable to maintain, was transferred to Casaretto's authority.
+Under the influence of Don Vincenzo Pallotti he tried to give a missionary dimension to his work.
+The practical realization of such a plan was, in 1847, the opening of a college for missionary monks in S. Giuliano dedicated to training monks to live overseas, especially in territories where the English language was spoken.

 The new foundation received approval within the Congregation in 1846 with the visit of the abbot of their mother monastery in Padua.
 That same year, it also found support from the Vatican with its approval of 18 articles Casaretto had submitted to serve as shaping the character of the foundation.